 Best #2: Hitchcock

 Hitchcock is a sort of biographical film about the latter part of Alfred Hitchcock's career, specifically about the making of his most expensive (and most famous) film Psycho.
-Anthony Hopkins brilliantly portrays Hitchcock, capturing the essence and eccentricities that the director displayed on a daily basis.
-Helen Mirren, Scarlett Johansson and Jessica Biel costarred, each one mastering their respective roles and proving that most of these wonderful people are the best in their profession.
+Anthony Hopkins brilliantly portrays Hitchcock, capturing the director's essence and eccentricities.
+Helen Mirren, Scarlett Johansson and Jessica Biel costarred, each one mastering their respective roles and proving that these wonderful people are the best in their profession.
 I give the film 4 out of 4.

 Best #3: A Kind of Murder

 Speaking of Hitchcock, the next best is A Kind of Murder, a startling thriller that would make the Master of Suspense himself proud.
 The film is the story of a writer who comes under police suspicion after his wife is found dead.
 Anyone that knew the couple were aware that their marriage was strained to say the least—which only makes matters worse for him.
 He either has to prove his innocence or be taken down.
 The film is dramatic and tense and never eases up until the credits start rolling.
 Patrick Wilson and Jessica Biel were remarkable together and both prove once again that they are two of the best dramatic and suspense actors in today's world.
 I give the film a total of 4 out of 4.

 Best #4: The Illusionist